Introduction

 - Decrease

-.
-Try--edge-min 2 --rescue-low-cov-edges
+--edge-min.
+Try--edge-min 2 --rescue-low-cov-edges.

 Filter reads

-.
+--tidy-reads 5000.
 Will filtered shorter sequences.
-If names in format of\/\d+_\d+$
+If names in format of\/\d+_\d+$, will selected the longest subread.

 Consensus